frankkopp/msfs_model_matching/README.md

 ````

 ### customData.txt
-TThis file can be used to configure custom data for a livery (aircraft.cfg).
+This file can be used to configure custom data for a livery (aircraft.cfg).
 The required format is path;name;base;icao
-For skipped files this can easily be copy from the output of the program and
+For skipped files this can easily be copied from the output of the program and
 pasted into the file.
 Remove SKIPPED at the beginning and enter the name, base and icao manually.
-Also liveries can be explicitely skipped by using "skip" as name.
+Also, liveries can be explicitly skipped by using "skip" as name.

 ````
 # Format: path;name;base;icao